Hello there!

 • Add Trigger in Admin handbook

-• select Trigger Type in Admin handbook
+• Select Trigger Type in Admin handbook

-• User Self-Registration: User creation via branded signup page (e.g., https://username.miniorange.in/moas/idp/usersignup)
+• User Self-Registration: User creation via branded signup page (e.g., https://<username>.miniorange.com/moas/idp/usersignup)

 • Create User via Admin Portal: Administrator manually creates users

-Trgger Configuration in Admin handbook
+Trigger Configuration in Admin handbook

 • Click Save to proceed.